aar10n/osdev/README.md

 telnet 127.0.0.1 8008
 ```

+## Clang-tidy Plugin

+This project includes a custom clang-tidy plugin for linting the kernel code.
+You can find more information
+about it in the [plugin README](tools/clang-tidy-plugin/README.md).
+This plugin will only be built if the
+`CLANG_BUILD_PLUGIN` option is set  to `y` in `.config`.

 ## QEMU Profiling Plugin

 This project includes a custom QEMU plugin for profiling guest execution.
 You can find more information